subreption/ghidra_yara/README.md

 Until now, Ghidra users interested in leveraging YARA signature detection needed to resort to scripting or out-of-band solutions.
 With this extension, the entire process can be configured per-program and executed within the existent analysis workflow, automatically or manually, making the YARA engine a first-class citizen in the process.
-The same can be said for rule generation and testing.
+The same approach is applied for rule generation and testing.

 **This extension is still in development.** It is fully functional, but should be considered experimental.